BioInvent licenses anti-FcÎ³RllB antibody BI-1206 to CASI Pharmaceuticals for Greater China region

 - BioInvent to receive $12 million upfront in combination of cash and equity investment and eligible to receive up to $83 million in milestone payments, plus tiered royalties

 - Warning!
-GuruFocus has detected 5 Warning Signs with NAS:CASI.
+GuruFocus has detected 2 Warning Signs with OSTO:BINV.
 Click here to check it out.

 Under the terms of the agreement, BioInvent and CASI will develop BI-1206 in both liquid and solid cancers, with CASI responsible for commercialization in China and associated markets.
 BioInvent will receive a $5 million upfront payment and is eligible to receive up to $83 million in development and commercial milestone payments plus tiered royalties in the high-single to mid-double-digit range on net sales of BI-1206.